 All contact information is used for internal purposes only and never published.
-Note that contact information is required by the IRS in relation to contributions but is not for public inspection.
+Contact information required by the IRS is not for public inspection.

-Fund names are published in Four County Community Foundation communication material and media, unless a donor chooses for his/her fund not to be listed.
+Fund and donor names are published in Foundation communication materials and media, unless a donor chooses to remain unlisted.

 Four County Community Foundation does not sell, trade, or share its donor list with any organization.